mmikkel/CpSortableCustomColumns-Craft/README.md

 CP Sortable Custom Columns is a tiny plugin with a heavy handed name; hotfixing this annoying issue by hacking in support for sorting on most custom fields and meta values

+As a bonus, CP Sortable Custom Columns makes the element index' sortable attributes _source aware_ (out of the box, Craft displays the same attributes for all sources, regardless of their relevance to a particular source).

 ## So which FieldTypes are sortable?

 Any FieldType (custom or built-in) of the following [attribute types](https://craftcms.com/docs/plugins/field-types#customizing-the-database-column-type) are sortable: